LINBIT/drbd-reactor/doc/promoter.md

 While in a HA cluster that deserves the name every node needs to be able to run all services, some users like to add preferences for nodes.
 This can be done by setting a list of `preferred-nodes`.
 On resource startup a delay based on the node's position in the list is added.
 Node names need to match the output of `uname -n`.
 Nodes with a lower preference will sleep longer.
-If a node joins on DRBD level, and that peer's disk becomes `UpToDate`, and the peer has a higher preference, then the active node stops the services locally.
+By default, if a node joins on DRBD level, and that peer's disk becomes `UpToDate`, and the peer has a higher preference, then the active node stops the services locally.
 As it will then have a higher sleep penalty as the preferred node, the preferred one will take over the service (if it can).
+If `preferred-nodes-policy` is set to `always` the system behaves as described above.
+If it is set to `start-only`, then preferred nodes are only taken into account when a service can be startet, but it will not fall back to a more preferred node when the service is already running on a lower priority node and a higher priority nodes joins later.